 Students with documented disabilities are eligible to receive reasonable academic accommodations.
 A disability may be permanent, such as a long-term physical, mental, learning, chronic or sensory impairment, or temporary in nature, such as a traumatic brain injury (concussion) or medical diagnosis where a recovery is expected.
 To be eligible for accommodation, the student’s functioning in an academic or field setting must be impacted by their condition; a diagnosis alone is not sufficient grounds by which to grant accommodation.
 Not all impairments are visible, for example depression or a learning disability are invisible.
 Some impairments may only be acquired while at University such as multiple sclerosis, mental health impairments or concussions.
-The Office for Students with Disabilities encourages all students who experience barriers they feel may hinder their academic performance, to explore whether they qualify for academic accommodations.
+The Student Accessibility and Achievement Office encourages all students who experience barriers they feel may hinder their academic performance, to explore whether they qualify for academic accommodations.

 Whom should I contact if I believe I will experience barriers during my student teaching placement?

 The process for determining reasonable accommodations is a collaborative one and is based on the student’s self-report of the barriers they experience in the field, medical documentation, a history of previous accommodations, if applicable, and best practices in the field of disability services.
 Depending on the accommodations requested, the final decision whether an accommodation is reasonable and feasible to implement will be taken in collaboration with the relevant academic authorities from the Faculty of Education.
-For student teaching placement accommodation requests, an Accommodation Planning Committee will be struck, which will include appropriate members of the Faculty of Education’s Internships & Student Affairs Office (generally, the Director and a Placement Coordinator), an OSD staff member, and the student.
+For student teaching placement accommodation requests, an Accommodation Planning Committee will be struck, which will include appropriate members of the Faculty of Education’s Internships & Student Affairs Office (generally, the Director and a Placement Coordinator), an SAA staff member, and the student.

 Do I need medical documentation?

 Medical documentation is not required for the initial appointment; however, in order to obtain access to academic accommodations, students require third party, verifiable documentation.
 If you do have medical documentation, please bring it to the initial appointment.
-Please note that OSD registration and all medical documentation that is being submitted to OSD is confidential, and will not be disclosed or shared with other McGill internal or external units without the student’s written consent.
-For students who are experiencing barriers that hinder their academic performance but have not obtained a diagnosis or third party documentation, the OSD can offer support in finding appropriate resources as to where this type of documentation may be obtained.
+Please note that SAA registration and all medical documentation that is being submitted to SAA is confidential, and will not be disclosed or shared with other McGill internal or external units without the student’s written consent.
+For students who are experiencing barriers that hinder their academic performance but have not obtained a diagnosis or third party documentation, the SAA can offer support in finding appropriate resources as to where this type of documentation may be obtained.

 What are the recommended actions and time frame?